 Scuba Gear Packing Tips

-Most recently, I’ve spent the past week on and off a dive boat in Anilao, a premier scuba diving destination in the Philippines.
+I was able to spend one week on and off a dive boat in Anilao, a premier scuba diving destination in the Philippines.
 I wanted to share a few of the essential items I absolutely need for my water adventures.

 For clothing, this is what I pack when I travel to remote islands!